epinowcast/epinowcast/README.md

 ## Summary

-Tools to enable flexible and efficient hierarchical nowcasting of right-truncated epidemiological time-series using a semi-mechanistic Bayesian model with support for a range of reporting and generative processes.
+*Nowcasting* is predicting the *current* situation, addressing the practical reality that the data we want *now* will not be available until *later*.
+The `{epinowcast}` package provides you tools for nowcasting epidemiological data in a convenient, flexible, and efficient collection of `R` functions.
+Those functions implement a model of infectious disease spread and reporting using a semi-mechanistic Bayesian approach with a range of reporting and generative processes.

+… nowcasting particularly valuable because …

 Nowcasting, in this context, is gaining situational awareness using currently available observations and the reporting patterns of historical observations.
 This can be useful when tracking the spread of infectious disease in real-time: without nowcasting, changes in trends can be obfuscated by partial reporting or their detection may be delayed